List of Asterix volumes: Format

-In addition
+Text stories

+In 1967, Goscinny and Uderzo produced a narrated adventure Le menhir d'or on vinyl, accompanied by an illustrated storybook to be read along with the record.
+The book was reprinted with a new recording accessible by download in 2020.

 In the mid-1980s a series of illustrated text stories appeared, with some original art, but mostly taken and modified from existing albums.
 These were 26 pages in a smaller format than the normal albums with large print.
 They are aimed at a younger audience and were not enthusiastically received; translation into other languages was spotty.
+Unofficial fan translations to English of a few of these titles exist.